-The Strandir coast, along the Westfjords’ eastern edge, is renowned for its ‘rugged beauty’.
+The Strandir coast, along the Westfjords’ eastern edge, is renowned for its rugged beauty.
 It seems as likely place as any for such a cliché to originate!

 Beaches strewn with driftwood, seals lazing about offshore and birds aplenty.
 A road that, if you follow it all the way north, simply ends at the edge of a vast, desolate wilderness.
 The home to the arctic fox and the wildest wild blueberries in the country.

-Some of this area is only accessible during summer and early autumn; even transport by sea can be impossible, with the fjords this far north choked with pack-ice sometimes well into spring.
+Much of this area is only accessible during summer and early autumn; even transport by sea can be impossible, with the fjords this far north choked with pack-ice sometimes well into spring.

 Check out our complete guide to the Westfjords.